 Privacy, Consent, and Not Having to Remember

-Privacy is one of those things people only notice when it goes wrong, which is why tl;dv handles it very visibly and very consistently.
+Privacy is one of those things people only notice when it goes wrong, which is why tl;dv handles it visibly and consistently.

 Controlled access after the call